ltiwana/GetLockedOutADAccounts/README.md

 # GetLockedOutADAccounts
-GetADUserLockedOut Time to time there is always a user AD account that keeps on getting locked out, and you don't know which computer or system is doing it.
-You will find many scripts that can do this task but what makes it more interesting is that I have to give this access to our helpdesk group who do not have permissions to read security event logs and login or RDP into the Domain Controllers.
+Have you ever encountered an AD (Active Directory) account that continually gets locked-out and you don't know which system is causing the lockout?
+Do you want to equip your Helpdesk staff to get this information quickly so that as the first line of support, they can act promptly on locked-out AD account calls.

+"Get Locked Out AD Accounts" tool can help, without the need of additional permissions and the tool is unaffected if new DCs are introduced or removed from the AD environment.